Forbrig/encryption_diffie_hellman/README.md

 # encryption_codes
-Encryption codes in C such as: Diffie and Hellman, Cesar, Viginere, Tansposition and Substitution.
+Encryption codes in C such as: Diffie and Hellman, Cesar, Viginere, Transposition and Substitution.